Travel, Currency and Money saving tips for Anguilla

 Once your funds are received by the provider the converted XCD amount will be transfered to the recipient account you specify in Anguilla.

-Use our Send to East Caribbean Dollars calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more -
+Use the above Send to East Caribbean Dollars calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more -

 end result is more East Caribbean Dollars deposited into the recipient bank account and less margins and fees kept by the banks!